IcarusMJ12/ecfr/README.md

 So, about that...

-Outside of this section of the readme and the [assessment.pdf](assignment) converted from docx to pdf, this and the generated artefacts were my submission to the Department of Government Efficiency (DOGE) for an unspecified software engineering position.
+Outside of this section of the readme, cygwin link typo below, and the [assignment](assessment.pdf) converted from docx to pdf, this and the generated artefacts were my submission to the Department of Government Efficiency (DOGE) for an unspecified software engineering position.
 The following may make more sense if you read the assignment yourself.